• Skip to primary navigation

 • Allergy Friendly- These cookies are gluten free, nut free, egg free and can easily be dairy free (vegan)!

 • Covered in a Maple Drizzle- The maple glaze helps give added sweetness that blends beautifully with the pumpkin flavors.
-You can also find this maple drizzle on my banana scones.
+You can also find this maple glaze on my banana scones.

 • Autumn Flavors- The pumpkin, cinnamon and maple combined remind us of fall just like in my baked pumpkin donuts!